Overview · ← Project plan

 Researched the real 2026 state of AI voice leasing.
 Verdict: forward calls to LAG for v1.
 Don't put AI voice on the front door.

 You're right on both counts, voice isn't more stale, and it isn't a bigger fair-housing risk.
 Same brain + same guardrails says the same words whether typed or spoken, so both the data risk and the FHA risk are medium-agnostic.
-The one real delta was auditability (no transcript by default), and your transcript-to-Entrata idea closes it: log every call via updateLeads, same as a chat.
+The one real delta was auditability (no transcript by default), and your transcript-to-Entrata idea closes it: log every call via updateLeads, same as a chat (a write, so it queues to the outbox like every other note until writes are signed off, which is moot for now since voice is parked for v1).
 With disclosure up front ("this is Foothold's AI assistant, ask for a person anytime") + one-tap transfer, voice is no riskier than chat.
 So v1 = forward to LAG is purely a sequencing call: prove the data layer + the agent's guardrails on the easier-to-tune chat surface first, then point the same proven brain at voice.
 A maturity decision, not a liability one.